Kerby00/prework-study-guide/README.md

 # prework-study-guide
-a repo for study guide pre work
+a repo for pre work study guide and info